 - Email headlines to measure which has a higher open rate

-Doing a proper split-test guarantees a better and more enticing book cover!
+Doing a proper split-test guarantee a better and more enticing book cover!

 Approaches to Split-testing